eduardovra/eduardovra.github.io/_drafts/hotwire-and-stimulus-for-javascript-sprinkles.markdown

 #### Targets property

 We can see a different usage of the <code>targets</code> property.
-Because there's more than one element with the <code>"slice"</code> value, an additional property <code>slideTargets</code> (plural) was created by Stimulus.
-Using this variable we can loop through all corresponding elements.
+Because there's more than one element with the <code>"slice"</code> value, an additional property <code>slideTargets</code> (plural) was used to iterate through them.
+Stimulus creates a total of 3 properties for each target:

+* slideTarget: contains the first matched element
+* slideTargets: contains all matching elements
+* hasslideTarget: a boolean indicating if there's a matching element

 #### Values property